Bird of Paradise (aircraft): Final testing and approval

 At 10:50 on the morning of June 15, 1927, Maitland and Hegenberger took off from Fairfield Air Intermediate Depot (FAID) in the Bird of Paradise and flew to Scott Field, Illinois, on the first leg of final flight tests of the airplane's performance.
 Jones, Herman, and Rivers of the FAID support team flew with them to monitor fuel consumption and the reliability of the equipment.
-From Scott Field, they continued to Hatbox Field at Muskogee, Oklahoma, where the aircraft stayed overnight.Hatbox Field was a portion of the general aviation airport at Muskogee leased by the Army for use as a refueling stop.
-It had originally been acquired as a stop on the final legs of the 1924 Around the World Flight, then became the Army's first permanent airfield in Oklahoma in 1925.
+From Scott Field, they continued to Hatbox Field at Muskogee, Oklahoma, where the aircraft stayed overnight.
 The next day the quintet continued to Kelly Field, Texas, stopping at Dallas en route, where they learned that the transpacific attempt had been announced by the War Department.

 During a layover at Kelly Field, repairs were made to the earth inductor compass, one of the Type B-5 magnetic compasses, and the radio.
 From Kelly Field they flew on to San Diego, California on June 20, stopping at El Paso and Tucson's Davis-Monthan Field along the way.
 They arrived at Rockwell Field in San Diego on the afternoon of June 20.
 At Herman's recommendation, the C-2 had an additional 70 USgal fuel tank installed.
 While in San Diego, Maitland conferred with U.S. Navy Lieut.
 Byron J. Connell, the pilot of a PN-9 flying boat used in an unsuccessful transpacific attempt in September 1925 by Commander John Rodgers and crew.

 On June 24, the results of the cross country tests were reported to Secretary of War Dwight F. Davis and he approved the flight to Hawaii, pending a final inspection of the aircraft by the Chief of the Air Corps, Gen. Mason Patrick.
 The next day they flew to Crissy Field in San Francisco, California.
 When they were 125 mi south of Crissy Field their receiver picked up the signal of the Signal Corps beacon installed there.
 They completed the 2815 mi from Wright Field to Crissy Field in slightly more than 33 hours flying time over the ten-day journey and were satisfied with the performance of the Bird of Paradise.